Muhammaduu/Muhammaduu/README.md

 Data analyst
 --------------

-I have a degree in bachelor of science in statistics from Mount Kenya University
+I hold a Bachelor of Science in Statistics from Mount Kenya University and I'm passionate about data analysis, statistics, and collaborating on data-driven projects.

-* 🌍  I'm based in Nairobi
+🌍 Where I'm Based:
-* ✉️  You can contact me at [Abdirsak1960@gmail.com](mailto:Abdirsak1960@gmail.com)
-* 🧠  I'm skilled in Excel, Python, R, spss, MySQl and stata
-* 🤝  I'm open to collaborate with anyone interested on the same field or related principles and also Am ready for  teamwork and discussions.
+Nairobi, Kenya

+💼 What I Do:
+I'm skilled in using the following tools to extract insights from data:

+Excel
+Python
+R
+SPSS
+MySQL
+Stata
+📬 How to Reach Me:
+Feel free to contact me via email: Abdirsak1960@gmail.com

+🤝 Collaboration:
+I'm always open to collaborating on interesting projects in data analysis, statistics, and related fields.
+If you're working on something exciting or want to discuss new ideas, feel free to reach out.
+I enjoy teamwork and exploring new challenges in my field.

 ### Skills